skroutz/selectorablium/README.md

 On plugin load, it loads via XHR the initial data and stores them into the localstorage.
 It then searches the localstorage, prints sorts, and highlights the results.

+You can select an item from the results either by clicking with the mouse or via naviagtion with the keyboard keys and pressing enter.

+Tab navigation should work as if it wa a native element.

 If the length of the query is more than a threshold value, it makes an XHR and adds the new data (if any) to the local storage and then it displays them.

+Its search in case-insensitive as well as accent insensitive, regading the greek language.

 It is tested with more than 10.000 items stored in the localstorage, with the responce time while searching being < 50ms.